-- X. District School Safety Specialist - A. By August 1 of each year, the School District shall submit the name, work phone number, and work email address for the District school safety specialist to the Florida Department of Education Office of Safe Schools at SafeSchools@fldoe.org. - B. If any changes occur to the information required in this paragraph, then the School District shall update the information within one (1) school day. - C. The District school safety specialist shall be responsible for the supervision and oversight for all school safety and security personnel, policies, and procedures in the School District, including at charter schools. - D. The District school safety specialist shall review School District and charter school policies and procedures at least annually to determine if they are in compliance with state law and rules, as provided by Section 1006.07(6)(a)1., Florida Statutes. - E. The District school safety specialist shall develop, publish, and use procedures to identify and correct instances of noncompliance at a school with a requirement in this rule, or other state law or rules relating to safety. - F. The District school safety specialist and/ or designee shall monitor compliance with school safety requirements identified in this rule through: - announced and unannounced on-site visits to schools and School District facilities or offices: - review of School District and school websites and publications; - interviews with students and staff; and - review of media reports and other information submitted to or received by the District school safety specialist. - G. The School District and designated school staff shall keep records demonstrating that the requirements in this rule are met and shall provide upon verbal or written request these records to the District school safety specialist and/ or Florida Department of Education Office of Safe Schools. - H. The District school safety specialist shall give schools notice of suspected deficiencies and an opportunity to cure suspected deficiencies when there is reason to believe that a school is not in compliance with a requirement in this rule, or other state law or rules relating to safety, or related School District procedures.
+- X. District School Safety Specialist - A. By August 1 of each year, the School District shall submit the name, work phone number, and work email address for the District School Safety Specialist to the Florida Department of Education Office of Safe Schools at SafeSchools@fldoe.org. - B. If any changes occur to the information required in this paragraph, then the School District shall update the information within one (1) school day. - C. The District School Safety Specialist shall be responsible for the supervision and oversight for all school safety and security personnel, policies, and procedures in the School District, including at charter schools. - D. The District School Safety Specialist shall review School District and charter school policies and procedures at least annually to determine if they are in compliance with state law and rules, as provided by Section 1006.07(6)(a)1., Florida Statutes. - E. The District School Safety Specialist shall develop, publish, and use procedures to identify and correct instances of noncompliance at a school with a requirement in this rule, or other state law or rules relating to safety. - 1.
+On a quarterly basis, the District School Safety Specialist shall report to the Superintendent and School Board any non-compliance by the School District or school(s) with school safety laws or rules. - F. The District School Safety Specialist and/ or designee shall monitor compliance with school safety requirements identified in this rule through: - The District School Safety Specialist shall make unannounced visits while school is in session to all public schools in the district, including charter schools and perform inspections for safe school compliance.
+The District School Safety Specialist shall notify and report to the Superintendent or charter school principal, if there are any violations discovered, or if non-compliance of the safe school requirements is suspected by a School District school or charter school; - review of School District and school websites and publications; - interviews with students and staff; and - review of media reports and other information submitted to or received by the District School Safety Specialist. - G. The School District and designated school staff shall keep records demonstrating that the requirements in this rule are met and shall provide upon verbal or written request these records to the District School Safety Specialist and/ or Florida Department of Education Office of Safe Schools.

-- All public schools, including charter schools, shall resolve any deficiencies relating to safe-school officer coverage by the next school day. - I. The District school safety specialist shall notify the Florida Department of Education Office of Safe Schools of the matter in writing within twenty-four (24) hours at SafeSchools@fldoe.org of any deficiencies at any public school, including a charter school, relating to: - safe-school officer coverage; and/ or - any instance of noncompliance that is determined to be an imminent threat to the health, safety, or welfare of students or staff.
+- H. The District School Safety Specialist shall give schools notice of suspected deficiencies and an opportunity to cure suspected deficiencies when there is reason to believe that a school is not in compliance with a requirement in this rule, or other state law or rules relating to safety, or related School District procedures. - All public schools, including charter schools, shall resolve any deficiencies relating to safe-school officer coverage by the next school day. - I. The District School Safety Specialist shall notify the Florida Department of Education Office of Safe Schools of the matter in writing within twenty-four (24) hours at SafeSchools@fldoe.org of any deficiencies at any public school, including a charter school, relating to: - safe-school officer coverage; and/ or - any instance of noncompliance that is determined to be an imminent threat to the health, safety, or welfare of students or staff.